HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 Since a code is non-writeable, there needs to be a mechanism to allow the temporary modification of the instruction.
 One approach is to change the page type temporarily to a data page and do the modification and change it back again.
 Care has to be taken to ensure the caches are properly flushed, since a modification ends up in the data cache.
 Another approach is to allocate a debug bit for the page table.
 The continuous instruction privilege check would also check the debug bit and in this case allow to write to a code page.
 All these modifications only take place at the highest privilege level.
 When resuming the debugger, the original instruction executes and after execution, the break point instruction needs to be set again, if desired.
 This would be the second  trap, but this time only the break point is set again.

 Data breakpoints are traps that are taken when a data reference to the page is done.
 They do not modify the instruction stream.
 Depending on the data access, the trap could happen before or after the instruction that accesses the data.
 A write operation is trapped before the data is written, a read instruction is trapped after the instruction took place.

+// ??? **note** need a simple way of putting the BRK instruction back in the code stream but not trap on it when returning from the debugger.

 <!--------------------------------------------------------------------------------------------------------->